 Federal Court and Charges in Nevada

 Federal charges are those filed against someone who is accused of having violated legislation passed by the federal government as distinguished from laws made by the state government.
 Federal charges tend to carry harsher penalties than state law violations.
-If you have been charged with having committed a federal crime, it may be imperative for you to seek help from a criminal lawyer who is knowledgeable in federal criminal law procedure and the federal judicial system.
+If you have been charged with having committed a federal crime, it may be imperative for you to seek help from a Las Vegas Lawyer who is knowledgeable in federal criminal law procedure and the federal judicial system.
 Common cases of federal charges are:

 - Aiding and Abetting